humio/cloudwatch2humio/README.md

 This integration will install three lambas, the `AutoSubscriber`,`CloudwatchIngester` and the `CloudwatchBackfiller`.

-### Ingester
+### CloudwatchIngester

-This function handles the delivery of your Cloudwatch log events to Humio.
+This lambda handles the delivery of your Cloudwatch log events to Humio.

-### Auto Subscriber
+### AutoSubscriber
-This function will auto subscribe the Humio Log Ingester every time a new log group is created.
+This lambda will auto subscribe the Humio Log Ingester every time a new log group is created.
 This is done by filtering CloudTrail events and triggering the auto subscription lambda every time a new log group is created.

-### Backfiller
+### CloudwatchBackfiller
 This will run if you have set `humio_auto_backfiller` to `true` in the `install.sh` script or have set `HumioSubscriptionBackfiller` when executing the CloudFormation template.
 This function will paginate through your existing cloudwatch log groups and subscribe the Humio Log Ingester to every single one.